ipta/pulsar-clock-corrections/tempo/clock/time_wsrt.dat.md

 2025-07-21 20:45:22.516 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 2025-07-28 20:46:15.664 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 2025-08-04 20:47:14.935 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
+2025-08-11 20:42:44.619 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_wsrt.dat.log)